Free BibMe APA Format Guide & Generator

 For journals, magazines, newspapers, and other periodicals, place the volume number after the title.
 Italicize this information.
 Place the issue number in parentheses and do not italicize it.
 Afterwards, include page numbers.

 Journal of Education for Library and Information Science, 57(1), 79-82.

 If you're citing a newspaper article, include p. or pp. before the page numbers.

 How to Structure the Publisher

-In APA format, the names of publishers are not necessary to include for newspapers, magazines, journals, and other periodicals.
+The names of publishers are not necessary to include for newspapers, magazines, journals, and other periodicals.

 For books and other sources: It is not necessary to type out the name of the publisher exactly as it is shown on the source.
 Use a brief, but understandable form of the publisher's name.
 Exclude the terms publishers, company, and incorporated.
 Include Books and Press if it is part of the publisher's name.
 End this information with a period.